 The Night Before St. Patrick’s Day by Natasha Wing, gave us some ideas on how to create a leprechaun trap.

-The trap was empty of leprechauns, but they left us a map to the pot of gold.We followed the clues through a rainbow of colors.
+But, they left us a map to the pot of gold.We followed the clues through a rainbow of colors.

 We found the pot of gold at the end of the rainbow!